 Some thermal diodes on high-power ICs can have excessive series resistance, which can cause temperature measurement errors with conventional remote temperature sensors.
-Channel 1 of the MAX6636 has a series resistance cancellation feature (enabled by bit 3 of the configuration 1 register) that eliminates the effect of diode series resistance.
+Channel 1 of the MAX6693 has a series resistance cancellation feature (enabled by bit 3 of the configuration 1 register) that eliminates the effect of diode series resistance.
 Set bit 3 to 1 if the series resistance is large enough to affect the accuracy of channel 1.
-The series resistance cancellation function increases the conversion time for channel 1 by 125ms.
+The series resistance cancellation for channel 1 by 125ms.
 This feature cancels the bulk resistance of the sensor and any other resistance in series (wire, contact resistance, etc.).
-The cancellation range is from 0 to 100Ω .
+The cancellation range is from $0\Omega$ to $100\Omega$ .